zhengyishen0/zhengyishen0.github.io/_posts/2023-08-18-ego-development-theory.md

 ## **Book Notes**

+> My notes are in the form of [clipping](<https://en.wikipedia.org/wiki/Clipping_(publications)>) that summarizes a book in the author's own words.
+I have organized the excerpts from the book in a way that I find most digestible.
+Hope you enjoy it!
+>
+> _All quotes are from the original author._

+## Introduction to Ego Development Theory

 Ego Development Theory (EDT) is a work completed by [Susanne Cook-Greuter](https://instituteofcoaching.org/author/cook-greuter-susanne) over the last several decades and a theory that has come a long way since [Jane Loevinger’s original](https://www.sciencedirect.com/topics/psychology/ego-development#:~:text=In%20Loevinger's%20model%20of%20ego,of%20reference%20can%20be%20arrayed.) in 1970.

-The language in Susanne’s paper is so beautiful and articulated that I think there is no better way to explain the theory than using quotes from the original author.

 ### What is Ego?